From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: How thick is a hole?

 \end{definition}

-The $h$-coskeleton is a simplicial subcomplex of $X$ and, in contrast to the $h$-skeleton of a simplicial complex (consisting of the simplices of dimension less than or equal to $h$), it considers the simplices of dimension greater than or equal to $h$ together with all their faces (Figure~\ref{Fig:EjemploCoskeletons}).
+The $q$-coskeleton is a simplicial subcomplex of $X$ and considers the simplices of dimension greater than or equal to $q$ together with all their faces (Figure~\ref{Fig:EjemploCoskeletons}).
 In other words, the $1$-coskeleton removes all vertices that do not belong to any edge, the $2$-coskeleton removes all vertices and edges that are not part of any filled triangle, and so on.
-The resulting subcomplex, $X^h$, highlights the topological features of $X$ defined by higher dimensional facets (those with dimension $\geq h$).
-Additionally, we gain insight into the relevance of smaller facets by analysing the effect of their removal on the structure of the complex.
+Thus, as $q$ increases, the coskeleta progressively isolate the thicker part of the complex, namely the topology supported by higher-dimensional simplices.
+The comparison with $X$ reveals whether the removal of smaller facets changes the topology in a significant way.

-\begin{definition} The \emph{$(n,h)$-th thick Betti number} of a simplicial complex $X$ with coefficients in $\Bbbk$ is the dimension of the $n$-th simplicial cohomology space with coefficients in $\Bbbk$ of the $h$-coskeleton of $X$, that is:
+\begin{definition} The \emph{$(n,q)$-th thick Betti number} of a simplicial complex $X$ with coefficients in $\Bbbk$ is the dimension of the $n$-th simplicial cohomology space with coefficients in $\Bbbk$ of the $q$-coskeleton of $X$, that is,

-\end{definition} The $(n,h)$-th thick Betti number can be interpreted as the number of $n$-dimensional cycles which are surrounded by simplices of dimension at least $h$.
+\end{definition} The $(n,q)$-th thick Betti number can be interpreted as the number of $n$-dimensional cycles which are surrounded by simplices of dimension at least $q$.
 In particular, $\beta^{n,0}(X;\Bbbk)=\beta^n(X;\Bbbk)$ for all $n\geq 0$, so the set of thick Betti numbers extends the set of Betti numbers.